 Discrete GPUs do come with a catch, however, as they require a dedicated cooling system to prevent overheating and to maximise their performance, which is usually why gaming laptops are so much heavier than traditional laptops.

 dGPUs also have a higher power consumption, which means that gaming laptops will usually need charging more often than devices that come with an iGPU.

 Plus, discrete GPUs can boost the price of a laptop significantly, which is why they’re only usually recommended if you’re going to be gaming or creating content.
 Someone looking to build a PC may have noticed how expensive GPUs can be, with ongoing stock issues also inflating prices.

 What is a graphics card?

-The GPU is the actual chip that does all of the heavy lifting.
-The GPU is installed inside the graphics card.
+A GPU is the chip that is doing all of the heavy lifting, and can be found inside a graphics card.

-The graphics card is an ‘expansion card’ that enables the GPU to connect to the motherboard and outputs the image onto your monitor.
-Graphics cards can also feature additional hardware such as cooling system and their own dedicated RAM.
+The graphics card is an ‘expansion card’ that enables the GPU to connect to the motherboard.
+Graphics cards will also have fans to help cool down the GPU when under stress, as well as their own dedicated RAM.

-The graphics card and GPU have a similar relationship to the CPU and motherboard, with the former providing all of the processing power and the latter sorting out the logistics.
+In essence, the graphics card is the house that a GPU lives in, helping the GPU to connect to the rest of the computer, in a similar relationship to a CPU and a motherboard – the former providing all of the processing power, while the latter sorts out the logistics.